The world doesn’t make sense, so why should I paint pictures that do? – Pablo Picasso

 of love’s austere and lonely offices?

 Cave Creek had no blueblack cold, and chronic angers were the stuff of life with my mother.
 But my father labored alone and unceasingly, without thanks.
 I was not given to selflessness and did not recognize it, except to know my father loved me, and that there was an effortlessness to our relationship.
 My father asked almost nothing of me.
-Perhaps it was his difficult childhood, an orphanage for four years and then farm labor with a cold step-mother.
-Perhaps working for his father, a sober, unemotional man.
-Or was it my difficult childhood, his guilt about the things that went wrong, that prevented him from asking anything of me?
+Perhaps his undemanding parenting was a reaction to his own difficult childhood —abandonment by his mother, an orphanage for the first four years of his life, farm labor with a cold step-mother, a severe, unemotional father.
+Or perhaps my own difficult childhood formed his parenting and his guilt about the things that went wrong, that prevented him from asking anything of me?

 Soon after he bought the Cave Creek house, my father had a pool dug.
 Then a crew came to trench a foundation and set the rebar for a cinderblock wall.
 Then my father, his aristocratic mannerisms and thin build, his 6 day work week, English saddle shop owner,my father with, if not surgeons hands, the hands his surgeon son would inherit, built a 6 foot cinderblock wall around the pool to keep out coyotes and javelina and snakes.
 He strung taught guide strings and mixed concrete.